-Our model has a balanced growth path (BGP) in the absence of structural changes.
-Once we find the balanced growth path, our approach is to perturb the balanced growth via exogenous parameter changes.
+In the absence of structural change, our model has a balanced growth path (BGP).
+Once we find the balanced growth path, our approach is to perturb it via exogenous parameter changes.
 These exogenous structural changes give rise to transitional dynamics as the economy moves towards a new balanced growth path.
-In this section, we explain how our model achieves a balanced growth path in the absence of any structural change when $\Delta{\gamma_N} = \Delta{\xi} = \Delta{\kappa} = 0$ .
+In this section, we explain how our model achieves a balanced growth path in the absence of structural change.

-In our model, productivity growth differentials across sectors lead to different growth rates of sectoral variables and drifts in relative prices.
+In the model, productivity growth differentials across sectors lead to different growth rates of sectoral variables and drifts in relative prices.
 This is needed for the model to replicate the trend in the relative price of non-tradables observed in the data.
 Along the BGP, aggregate variables like aggregate output, consumption and the capital stock, grow at the rate of labor augmenting aggregate productivity, z.
 Sectoral variables, like non-tradable output, $Y{N,t}$ , non-tradable consumption and non-tradable investment, $C{N,t}$ and $I{N,t}$ , grow at aggregate productivity adjusted by its sector specific productivity trend; for non-tradables that is $z \times z_N$ .